 Should You Splice A Mini Split Communication Wire?

-So to clear up one little issue.
-The communication cable is called a communication cable even though only one of the four wires is a digital or communication wire.
+So, to clarify one little issue, the communication cable is called a communication cable, even though only one of the four wires is a digital or communication wire.
 The other three wires are power and ground.

-Splicing power and ground wires, if done correctly, is generally not a problem.
-I would do that in a heart beat.
+If done correctly, splicing power and ground wires is generally not a problem.
+I would do that in a heartbeat.
 Digital signals are temperamental or sensitive to disruption (like splices).
+For some reason, digital signals don’t like flowing through splices.

-But if you can put your hands on some 14/4 stranded wire then I’d say no, don’t splice it, but you’re the boss.
-If the splice is not near perfect then the indoor and the outdoor unit may not communicate well.
+But if you can put your hands on some 14/4 stranded wire, then I’d say no, don’t splice it, but you’re the boss.
+The indoor and outdoor units may not communicate well if there is an imperfect splice.

-Not communicating well means that when you push buttons on your remote and the unit doesn’t respond as you would expect.
+Not communicating well means the unit won’t respond as expected when you push buttons on your remote.
 My wife and I talked early this morning and had the same idea at the same time.
 You know what good communication is, right?
-And you know when it not good.
+And you know when it is not good.

 1. Wire caps that you twist on